zakcali/haplomat2arlequin/README.md

 It is not necessary to be on a server, because written in pure JavaScript.
 You can save html file to your computer, start it in a browser, by double clicking the html file.
 Your csv or tab-delimited files can be read from your hard disk.

-Most people keep his/her HLA data on an Excel file, and examine them with varios software.
+Most people keep his/her HLA data on an Excel file, and examine them with various software.
 Hap-o-mat and Arlequin are just two of them.

 Hapl-o-Mat can read various formats : https://github.com/DKMS/Hapl-o-Mat/tree/master/examplePopulations